sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/sourcegraph_cloud.md

 # Sourcegraph cloud

 [Sourcegraph cloud](https://sourcegraph.com/search) lets you search across your code from GitHub.com or GitLab.com, and across any open-source project on GitHub.com or Gitlab.com.
-Sourcegraph cloud is in public beta, allowing any individual to sign-up, connect personal repositories, and search across personal code.
+Sourcegraph cloud is in Public Beta, allowing any individual to sign-up, connect personal repositories, and search across personal code.

 Note that you can search across a maximum of 2,000 repositories at once using Sourcegraph cloud.
 To search across more than 2,000 repositories at once or to search code hosted in an on-prem environment, [run your own Sourcegraph instance](../../../admin/install/index.md).